-Penang is a place that I return to at least once a year on a visa run from Thailand, and I am always happy to revisit.
+Penang is a place that I return to at least once a year, usually as a visa run from Thailand.
 I call visa runs to Penang food runs, as one of my main motivations to come here is to eat the food that Penang is famous for.
 I also love just wandering around the World Heritage listed streets of Georgetown.

 Olympus Art Filter – Pinhole Effect